Skip to main content

 • Animation options for creating promotional content

-• One-click resize for social media formats
+• One-click resizing for different formats

 Pros: